5hir0kur0/logseq-time-recorder/README.md

 - Track working hours across multiple days using the `long` date format.
 - Button to clock in and clock out.
 - The recorded times are also manually editable.
+- Specify a goal duration (currently not exposed in the UI, but you can manually add it as the first argument, e.g. `{{renderer :time-recorder, goal: 8h, 09:00}}`)

 ## Screenshots